SamOBrienOlinger/drf-spoodle-space/README.md

 - To view the frontend repository on Github **[Click Here](https://github.com/SamOBrienOlinger/spoodle-space-pp5)**.

+# NB 🚧 Site Temporarily Unavailable Due to Database Migration 🚧

+Users are currently experiencing temporary downtime as I migrate the database from ElephantSQL to a new hosting service.
+This transition is necessary to improve the stability and performance of the site.

+I am actively working to complete this migration and restore full functionality as quickly as possible.
+I am also evaluating options such as AWS to ensure a robust and scalable infrastructure for the future.

+Thank you for your patience.
+I appreciate your understanding.

 ## **Summary**
   This social platform provides Users with an opportunity to connect and share photographs, and even information about owning, training and taking care of a breed of dog called Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.